 - In this variation, the 2 specifies that we want to add column totals.
 Thus, it adds the totals (Sum) of each column to the contingency table. - 3. xtabs(): This function provides a more versatile way to generate cross tabulations or contingency tables.
 It differs from the table() function by allowing the use of weights and formulas.
-[2]

-Here's an example of its use:
+Here's how we can use it:

-- In the code, we have used xtabs() to construct a cross-tabulation of am and cyl. - The syntax ~ cyl + am is interpreted as a formula, signifying that we aim to cross-tabulate these variables.
-The output is a table akin to what we obtain with table(), but with the added advantage of accommodating more intricate analyses. - An important advantage of xtabs() over table() is its superior handling of missing values or NA; it doesn't automatically exclude them, which is beneficial when dealing with real-world data that often includes missing values.
-[2] - 4. ftable(): This function is a powerful tool that offers an advanced way to create and display contingency tables.
-[2]
+- In the code, we have used xtabs() to construct a cross-tabulation of am and cyl. - The syntax ~ cyl + am is interpreted as a formula, signifying that we aim to crosstabulate these variables.
+The output is a table akin to what we obtain with table(), but with the added advantage of accommodating more intricate analyses. - An important advantage of xtabs() over table() is its superior handling of missing values or NAs; it doesn't automatically exclude them, which is beneficial when dealing with real-world data that often includes missing values.
+[1]

+4. ftable(): This function is a powerful tool that offers an advanced way to create and display contingency tables.
 Here's an example of its use: